医学

 摘要

 Contrast media are an indispensable adjunct to pediatric imaging.
-The most common include iodine-based contrast media for CT and fluoroscopy, gadolinium-based contrast media and iron-oxide nanoparticles for MRI, and microbubbles for ultrasound.
-Although many of the considerations in the routine use of contrast media in infants and children (relating for example to renal function, allergic-like reactions, GBCM deposition, and extravasations) are similar to considerations in adult patients, some important differences exist.
-These variances are often age-dependent and require an appreciation of pediatric physiology for safe and effective clinical practice.
-This article highlights ten concepts relating to contrast media administration for diagnostic imaging in children that are important for radiologists and pediatricians to recognize and understand.
+The most common include iodine-based contrast media for CT and fluoroscopy, gadolinium-based contrast media and iron oxide nanoparticles for MRI, and microbubbles for ultrasound.
+Although many of the considerations in the routine use of contrast media in infants and children (relating, for example, to renal function, allergiclike reactions, GBCM deposition, and extravasations) are similar to considerations in adults, some important differences exist.
+These variances are often age dependent and require an appreciation of pediatric physiology for safe and effective clinical practice.
+This article highlights 10 concepts relating to contrast media administration for diagnostic imaging of children that are important for radiologists and pediatricians to recognize and understand.
 We present contrast media classes and their use in children, discuss safety concerns and complications, and explore environmental impacts.

 科研通智能强力驱动